tonworkspace/RhizaCore/SUSTAINABLE_MINING_IMPLEMENTATION.md

 ## 🚀 **System is Now Ready!**

-The TAPPs mining system has been successfully transformed from an unsustainable 10% daily ROI to a sustainable 1% daily ROI with proper whitepaper-compliant multipliers and referral boosts.
+The RZC mining system has been successfully transformed from an unsustainable 10% daily ROI to a sustainable 1% daily ROI with proper whitepaper-compliant multipliers and referral boosts.

 **The system is now:**
 - ✅ **Economically sustainable**